FlaxEngine/FlaxDocs/manual/scripting/scene-objects.md

 # Accessing scene objects

 One of the most important aspects of the scripts is interaction and accessing other scene objects including of course the actor that script is attached to.
-For instance, if game wants to spawn a ball in front of the player, it needs to get a player location and a view direction which can be done by using [Flax C# API](https://github.com/FlaxEngine/FlaxAPI).
+For instance, if game wants to spawn a ball in front of the player, it needs to get a player location and a view direction which can be done by using [Flax](https://github.com/FlaxEngine/FlaxEngine).

 ## Accessing actors